rasbt/LLMs-from-scratch/appendix-A/01_optional-python-setup-preferences/README.md

 ```

 <img src="figures/new-env.png" alt="new-env" style="zoom:33%;" />

+> Many scientific computing libraries do not immediately support the newest version of Python.
+Therefore, when installing PyTorch, it's advisable to use a version of Python that is one or two releases older.
+For instance, if the latest version of Python is 3.13, using Python 3.10 or 3.11 is recommended.

 Next, activate your new virtual environment (you have to do it every time you open a new terminal window or tab):